You are now in the main content area

 Human Resources and the Vice Provost, Faculty Affairs share responsibility for administering and interpreting the policy.
 When a conflict, or potential conflict, is identified by one or both of the employees and/or the manager, Human Resources, or the Vice Provost, Faculty Affairs (in cases involving faculty members or instructors) must be contacted in order to ascertain the facts and make recommendations to the appropriate vice president, who will make a final decision on the matter.

-Service to the profession and the community and outside professional activities of faculty, counsellors, librarians and midwifery faculty are governed by the Ryerson Faculty Association Collective Agreement.
+Service to the profession and the community and outside professional activities of faculty, counsellors, librarians and midwifery faculty are governed by the Toronto Metropolitan Faculty Association.
 The policy on Private Consulting also applies.

 In general, the collective agreement requires that faculty members (Mode II), counsellors and librarians submit a written statement of the nature, scope and extent of outside activities to the dean, director, or Chief Librarian, as applicable, prior to engaging in the activity.